top of page

 COMMUNITY & CULTURE

-Q: How do you support neurodivergent students?
+Q: How do you support neurodivergent learners?

-Q: Is your environment inclusive and affirming?
+Q: Is your environment inclusive?

 Q: Do you partner with parents?